hbristow/argparse/README.md

 1. fixed number arguments
 2. variable number arguments

-Fixed number arguments are simply specified with an integer which is zero or greater.
+Fixed number arguments are simply specified with an integer which is `0` or greater.
 If that exact number of inputs trailing the argument is not found, the parser will fail with a `std::invalid_argument` exception.
-If the number is 1, the input is stored as a string.
-If the number is greater than 1, the input is stored as a vector of strings.
+If the number is `1`, the input is stored as a string.
+If the number is greater than `1`, the input is stored as a vector of strings.

 Variable number arguments allow for an undetermined number of inputs trailing an argument.
 The parser will attempt to consume as many arguments as possible until the next valid argument is encountered.
 There are two types of variable argument specifiers, and they use the same syntax as regular expressions:

-1. '+' matches one or more inputs
+1. `'+'` matches one or more inputs
-2. '*' matches zero or more inputs
+2. `'*'` matches zero or more inputs

 In both cases, the output is stored as a vector of strings.
-If the number of inputs is not specified, it defaults to 0.
+If the number of inputs is not specified, it defaults to `0`.

 **required/optional**
 Arguments can be marked as either required or optional.
 All required arguments must appear before any optional arguments in the command-line input.